 The flu virus is very easy to catch and can affect anyone - it doesn't matter how fit and healthy your child is.

 It can spread through the air by coughing and sneezing as well as by hands, cups and other objects that have been in contact with an infected person's mouth or nose.

 Can I do anything to prevent my child catching the flu?

-- make sure everyone in your family washes their hands regularly and thoroughly, including (but not only) before preparing food and eating.
+Make sure everyone in your family washes their hands often and thoroughly, including (but not only) before preparing food and eating.
 Make sure everyone dries them well too.
 Soap and water for 20 seconds, then 20 seconds drying.
-Or use a hand sanitiser
+Or use a hand sanitiser.

 What is the treatment for the flu?

 Most children fight off the infection by themselves.